donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 ~~~
 (this will take a while...)

 The current version of Raspberry OS will also update the boot EEPROM of your Raspberry.
 There is no need to install rpi-eeprom (or any other additional packages) and no further steps need to be taken.
-If you read something like this on other pages, this information is outdated.
+If you read something like this on other pages, then this is outdated.

 9.) sudo reboot (*sigh*)